-3. Install SUSE® Rancher Manager
+3. Install SUSE® Rancher Prime

 Now that you have a running RKE cluster, you can install Rancher in it.
 For security reasons all traffic to Rancher must be encrypted with TLS.
 For this tutorial you are going to automatically issue a self-signed certificate through cert-manager.
 In a real-world use-case you will likely use Let’s Encrypt or provide your own certificate.